Important

 Gathering Data on the Direct Support Professional (DSP) Workforce

-California is collecting data from agencies that employ Direct Service Professionals (DSPs) about factors that impact the workforce.
-There is an incentive payment for agencies that complete the survey in its entirety.
-The DSP workforce is experiencing challenges such as high turnover and vacancy rates, which can affect the lives of individuals needing support.
-Our community has expressed support for learning more about the employment of DSPs to inform policy changes, designing recruitment and retention efforts, and examining the impact of rate increases over time.
-The data collection effort will establish baseline information from which DDS, agencies and stakeholders may assess challenges, evaluate the impact of existing initiatives and shape future policies to improve workforce stability.
+California is collecting data from providers that employ Direct Service Professionals (DSPs) about factors that impact the workforce.
+Participating providers completing the survey in its entirety will receive an incentive payment.
+The DSP workforce faces many challenges including high staff turnover and high rates of vacant positions, impacting individuals in need of support.
+Our community supports gaining insights into DSP employment for policy adjustments, recruitment, and retention strategies, and assessing the impact of rate increases over time.
+The data collection aims to establish a baseline for DDS, providers, and stakeholders to evaluate challenges, existing initiatives, and shape future policies for enhanced workforce stability.

 Why